 TIP: If you are visiting these beautiful places in summer you could visit Scoglitti and Donnalucata, 2 fishing villages, with big beaches and nice cafes that comes to life in seummer.
 Marina di Ragusa is a very popular destination in summer!
 It is a must!

 DAY 2.
-Morning in MODICA
+Morning in MODICA and afternoon in SCICLI

 Modica is another wonderful late baroque city perched on a hill.
 The center is a maze of narrow streets and staircases lined with buildings and churches.
 If you’re visiting Sicily by car, leave your car along Corso Umberto I. From there continue on foot towards the oldest part on the hill.
 Even Modica, just for its beauty has been declared a UNESCO World Heritage Site.
 The city lies on three valleys and it is split into two areas: Modica Alta and Modica Bassa.